background

 Is CMMC 2.0 rule-making complete?

 Almost.
 The 32 CFR CMMC Program Rule was finalized in October 2024 and went into effect in December 2024.
-The 48 CFR Acquisition Rule, which implements CMMC in contracts, was submitted to OMB on July 23, 2025.
-Once the 48 CFR rule is finalized by OMB and Congress, clause 204.7503 confirms that CMMC will be required in nearly all new contracts starting October 1, 2025.
+The 48 CFR Acquisition Rule, which implements CMMC in contracts, was submitted to OMB on July 22, 2025 and is expected to be finalized and published in the Federal Register by end of year.
+Once that happens, the DoD will begin rolling out CMMC self-assessment requirements in most new contracts and Level 2 certification requirements in some high-priority contracts.

 What’s the difference between an interim and proposed rule for CMMC?